retromeet/address_composer/README.md

 The goal of this gem is processing the output of [ruby_postal](https://github.com/openvenues/ruby_postal)

+**Warning**: This fork of address_composer is made to use symbols instead of strings for all keys.
+It is not compatible with the standard version.

 ## Installation

 Add this line to your application's Gemfile: